The Principal Investigator

 Brian M. Zeglis, Ph.D.

-Brian Zeglis received his B.S. in Chemistry summa cum laude from Yale University in 2004 (Thesis Advisor: Robert H. Crabtree) and his Ph.D. in Chemistry from the California Institute of Technology in 2009 (Thesis Advisor: Jacqueline K. Barton).
-After spending 5 years as a post-doctoral fellow at Memorial Sloan Kettering Cancer Center (Advisor: Jason S. Lewis), he started his own lab at Hunter College in January 2015 and became a tenured associate professor in September 2019.
-You can download his CV here.
+Brian received his B.S. in Chemistry summa cum laude from Yale University in 2004 (Thesis Advisor: Robert H. Crabtree) and his Ph.D. in Chemistry from the California Institute of Technology in 2009 (Thesis Advisor: Jacqueline K. Barton).
+After spending 5 years as a post-doctoral fellow at Memorial Sloan Kettering Cancer Center (Advisor: Jason S. Lewis), he started his own lab at Hunter College in January 2015, became a tenured associate professor in September 2019, and was promoted to full professor in August 2022.

-When he’s not writing grants and papers or teaching, Brian likes spending time with his wife (Emily), sons (Elliott & Calvin), and dog (Wembley) at their cabin in the Catskills.
+When he’s not writing grants and papers or teaching, Brian likes spending time with his wife (Emily), sons (Elliott, Calvin, & Wesley), and dog (Wembley) at their cabin in the Catskills.

 The Post-Doctoral Fellows